Blog

 We have predictive text now with Google and Word.
 I turned mine off because it distracted me.
 But not everyone loves writing for a myriad of reasons, from simply not interested to having any number of disabilities.
 Dictation is certainly improving, so hopefully some will find use in that.

-Although AI has improved by leaps in bounds, and I do use it for many translation projects, I think it’s a long time before it takes over writing.
+Although AI has improved by leaps in bounds since we first published this blog post in February 2023, and I do use it for many translation projects, I think it’s a long time before it takes over writing.
 People lament we’re all beginning to think alike because of social media, yet how many of us watched the same 28 channels growing up?
 Listened to the same handful of radio stations?
 Selected from the same dozen cereals?
 I thought it was all grrrreeaattt!!!

 Every generation connects over common experiences.
 But our immediate environments, our genetic makeups, our interests, the languages we speak, and how we process all of it still make us unique.
 AI can’t replace that.